justagist/justagist/README.md

 <h4 markdown="1">About Me</h4>

-I currently work as a Senior Robotics Research Engineer at Dyson, mainly working on control and planning for mobile manipulation robots intended for helping in domestic tasks and environments.
+I currently work as Lead Robotics Research Engineer at Dyson, mainly working on control and planning for mobile manipulation robots intended for helping in domestic tasks and environments.
+My current research focus is on developing a control framework for enabling intelligent and environment-aware locomotion planning and control for different robot formats.

 Previously, I was a PhD student in the Intelligent Robotics Lab at the University of Birmingham, working on **"Machine Learing for Dexterous Robot Manipulation"**.
 The main area of my research was applying Machine Learning techniques to develop a framework that can aid robots to perform changing-contact manipulation tasks in dynamic and unknown environments using different objects.